demessiee/node-express-intro/Unit-Final-Node-Express.md

 ### Utility Functions

 In all our previous examples, we combined our business logic with our server logic in our endpoints.
 That was okay because there wasn't much business logic since we were mostly making CRUD commands to our database.
-With more complex codebases, it is important to separate out the business logic from the server logic because it makes it easier to reuse and test business logic.
+With more complex codebases, it is important to separate the business logic from the server logic because it makes it easier to reuse and test business logic.

 Create the following functions utility functions and import them into your endpoints as needed: